mkalwajih/Muhasebpro1/analysis_results.md

    info • 'value' is deprecated and shouldn't be used.
 Use initialValue instead.
 This will set the initial value for the form field.
 This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_form.dart:200:27 • deprecated_member_use info • 'value' is deprecated and shouldn't be used.
 Use initialValue instead.
 This will set the initial value for the form field.
 This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_form.dart:226:27 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
-Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_form.dart:401:46 • deprecated_member_use warning • Unused import: '../../../../../shared/presentation/widgets/loading_widget.dart' • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_list.dart:4:8 • unused_import warning • Unused import: '../../../../../shared/presentation/widgets/error_widget.dart' • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_list.dart:7:8 • unused_import warning • The value of the field '_searchQuery' isn't used • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_list.dart:31:10 • unused_field
-   info • 'value' is deprecated and shouldn't be used.
-Use initialValue instead.
-This will set the initial value for the form field.
-This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_list.dart:61:19 • deprecated_member_use warning • Unused import: 'package:muhaseb_pro/shared/presentation/widgets/custom_text_field.dart' • lib/features/general_ledger/presentation/widgets/receipt_vouchers/receipt_voucher_form.dart:5:8 • unused_import info • 'withOpacity' is deprecated and shouldn't be used.
+Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_form.dart:401:46 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
+Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/payment_vouchers/payment_voucher_list.dart:42:50 • deprecated_member_use warning • Unused import: 'package:muhaseb_pro/shared/presentation/widgets/custom_text_field.dart' • lib/features/general_ledger/presentation/widgets/receipt_vouchers/receipt_voucher_form.dart:5:8 • unused_import info • 'withOpacity' is deprecated and shouldn't be used.
 Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/receipt_vouchers/receipt_voucher_form.dart:105:54 • deprecated_member_use info • 'value' is deprecated and shouldn't be used.
 Use initialValue instead.
 This will set the initial value for the form field.
 This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/receipt_vouchers/receipt_voucher_form.dart:116:27 • deprecated_member_use